nx6110a5100/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Compaction for logs stored directly in object store by Fluentd
 - New 'Log review overview' Opensearch dashboard
 - Added falco rules to ignore redis operator related alerts.
+- Added the option to set ingress Nginx as deployment.
+- Added option to use service type NodePort for ingress nginx.

 ### Fixed